Ilya Mikheyev Game Preview: Canucks vs. Sharks

 Mikheyev Stats vs. the Sharks

-- The Sharks are 32nd in goals allowed, giving up 72 total goals (4.2 per game) in the league.
+- On the defensive side, the Sharks are allowing 84 total goals (4.2 per game) which ranks 32nd in the league.

 |2023-2024 Season